Emergency Medicaid

 What is considered an urgent medical condition to qualify for Emergency Medicaid?

 Acute symptoms are a sign of emergency medical conditions.
-These conditions include these extreme severity:
+These conditions include this extreme severity:

 • Suffering from impaired bodily functions